bradsaucier/oparch-directive/README.md

 ### After-Action Report and Reflection

-This section serves as a debrief of the design process, fulfilling the requirements for the CS 230 Module Eight Journal.

 **1. Client and Requirements Summary**
 Supported unit: The Gaming Room.
 Mission objective: Expand Draw It or Lose It from a single-platform Android game into a cross-platform, web-based application capable of running on any modern browser and device.
 The system must support multiple teams and players with unique identifiers, operate in real time, enforce a single authoritative game instance in memory, and maintain speed, security, and consistency across all operating environments.

 **2. Strengths in Documentation Development**
 I approached the SDD as an operational order.
 The Recommendations section was built with precision and clarity, leaving no ambiguity in execution.
 The architecture plan specified a containerized Java backend on Ubuntu Server 24.04 LTS, backed by PostgreSQL for structured data and MinIO for object storage.
 The communication plan separated control traffic (REST) from real-time updates (WebSockets).
 Security, scaling, and memory management were detailed to prevent mission drift.
 Like a mission brief to a pilot, the document provides both the strategic intent and the tactical details required for flawless execution.

 **3. The Utility of the Design Document Process**
 The design document served as the equivalent of a pre-mission plan.
 It forced deliberate consideration of constraints, dependencies, and contingencies before execution.
 By mapping out architecture, data flows, and security posture in advance, the risk of mid-operation surprises was reduced.
 Just as in operational planning, every line in the document was about controlling the battlespace before contact - allocating resources, defining comms, and ensuring synchronization before code was written.

 **4. Proposed Revisions**
 The System Architecture View section needs reinforcement.
 It currently functions as a high-level foundation; in future iterations, I would add detailed diagrams and flow charts to illustrate inter-component communication under various operational scenarios.
 This would give the development team an even clearer picture of the timing, dependencies, and control paths.

 **5. Translating User Needs into Design**
 The Gaming Room’s intent for increased market reach and platform flexibility was translated into a PWA deployment model, ensuring broad accessibility without sacrificing performance or security.
 Requirements like “unique names” became database-level constraints; “real-time play” translated to a WebSocket layer; “security” resulted in end-to-end TLS, short-lived tokens, and OWASP ASVS Level 2 alignment.
 This is no different from taking a ground commander’s intent and turning it into precise coordinates, ingress/egress plans, and weapons release parameters - failure to translate intent correctly equals mission failure.

 **6. Design Approach and Future Strategy**
 My approach followed a structured, top-down methodology: executive summary, requirements, constraints, architecture, domain model, evaluation, and recommendations.
 This mirrors the formal military planning process - establish the objective, assess the battlespace, plan the maneuver, and define sustainment.
 For future operations, I would integrate rapid prototyping of high-risk components early in the cycle, similar to a ROC drill, to validate design assumptions and catch integration risks before committing full resources.

 ---

 ### Deliverables and Directory Layout

 - `README.md`: This document.
 - `documentation/CS230_Software_Design_Document_TheGamingRoom.pdf`: The primary deliverable containing the full software design and recommendations.
 - `.github/`: Contains the CI workflow.
 - `LICENSE`: MIT License governing the reuse of this repository's content.
 - `REFERENCES.md`: A list of all external standards, specifications, and tools cited in this project.

 ---

 ### Academic Integrity and Citation Policy

 All work in this repository is my own, completed in accordance with the Southern New Hampshire University Academic Integrity Policy.
 All external sources, standards, and tools that informed the design are cited in the main PDF document and listed in `REFERENCES.md`.

 ---